kevinstana/devops-ansible/README.md

 ```bash
 192.168.56.111:9090
 ```
 Ortherwise, replace it with the IP address of the machine that the Spring Application runs on.
-Also, replace `<BACKEND_PORT>` with the port that the Spring Application listens to.
-In the applciation I use, this is port `9090`.

 Now open a browser and navigate to the IP address of the machine the angular application is running on.
 For vagrant VMs, the URL is: